warmlyyours/kri/content/post/Essential-Home-Improvement-Tips.md

 - Invest in a kitchen renovation for maximum ROI even freshening up the [kitchen cabinets](https://toolreviewlab.com/4-quick-and-easy-diy-home-improvement-projects/) yourself can make a big difference.
 - Bathroom remodels also tend to provide a solid ROI.
 Assess your [bathrooms](https://www.elledecor.com/design-decorate/room-ideas/g140/the-bathroom-gallery-16975/), particularly the master bath, to determine what improvements you can make.
-- If you have any areas of your home with bad or old paint jobs, throw on a fresh [coat of paint](https://www.homeadvisor.com/r/room-colors-and-moods/) for a quick and easy transformation.
+- If you have any areas of your home with bad or old paint jobs, throw on a fresh [coat of paint](https://www.homeadvisor.com/r/room-colors-and-moods/) which'll quickly and easily apply.
 - Embrace [home staging](https://northof.nyc/archive/21-home-staging-tips/) to bring out your home's best qualities.

 ## Exterior Projects